Microsoft backs Anthropic in court: Top 10 key updates in Claude maker's lawsuit against US government blacklist | Company Business News

 “The government’s designation of Anthropic as a supply chain risk was an improper and arbitrary use of power that has serious ramifications for our industry,” the brief read.

 8) Sam Altman had also earlier opposed Anthropic's designation as a supply chain risk.
-He also said that OpenAI's own deal with the Pentagon was done as a way to diffuse the tensions.
+He also said that OpenAI's own deal with the Pentagon was intended to diffuse tensions.

 10) Claude is currently the only AI model used by the US in classified military use cases.
 The AI was reportedly used by the US in both the capture of Venezuelan president Nicolás Maduro and the recent strikes on Iran.